lely4e/choosr-api/README.md

 ## ⭐️ Features
 Core Features

-⚡ FastAPI with fully async endpoints
+* ⚡ FastAPI with fully async endpoints
-🔐 JWT-based authentication
+* 🔐 JWT-based authentication
-🔑 Users can only delete their own polls, comments, and votes.
+* 🔑 Users can only delete their own polls, comments, and votes.
-🧩 Pydantic models for data validation
+* 🧩 Pydantic models for data validation
-👤 User registration & login
+* 👤 User registration & login
-🛡️ Authentication handled through middleware
+* 🛡️ Authentication handled through middleware
-🔧 Dependencies injected into routes for accessing users, the database, and services.
+* 🔧 Dependencies injected into routes for accessing users, the database, and services.
-🗳️ Poll creation, sharing
+* 🗳️ Poll creation, sharing
-🛍️ Add products to polls, commenting and voting
+* 🛍️ Add products to polls, commenting and voting
-🔍 Product search via external API (Amazon Search API)
+* 🔍 Product search via external API (Amazon Search API)

 Technical Features

-🐘 PostgreSQL database (SQLAlchemy ORM)
+* 🐘 PostgreSQL database (SQLAlchemy ORM)
-📦 Clean, modular architecture (routes → schemas → services → managers)
+* 📦 Clean, modular architecture (routes → schemas → services → managers)
-🐳 Dockerized for production
+* 🐳 Dockerized for production
-📡 Deployed on Render (app + PostgreSQL)
+* 📡 Deployed on Render (app + PostgreSQL)
-🔁 CI/CD via GitHub → Render automatic deploy
+* 🔁 CI/CD via GitHub → Render automatic deploy

+## 🧪 Testing
+This project includes **unit tests written with pytest** to ensure reliability and consistent behavior across the application.
+Key areas covered by the tests include:

+* Poll creation and retrieval
+* Voting logic
+* Comment handling
+* Authentication and permissions
+* API endpoint validation

 ## ☁️ Deployment
 The project is deployed and running on Render.com using: